scheckley/matlab-cobaltized/README.md

 matlab-cobaltized
 =================

-Cobalt colour scheme for Matlab editor.
-Inspired by Chris Marsh' matlab-solarized
+Cobalt colour scheme from RStudio (www.rstudio.com) applied to Matlab.
+Inspired by Chris Marshes matlab-solarized: https://github.com/Chrismarsh/matlab-solarized
 Append the contents to your Matlab .prf configuration file and restart Matlab.

 On Windows 7 this is at: